 - Lunches on service days and one welcome dinner

-- Travel insurance and ISOS emergency services
+- Travel insurance

-- Project Administration and Management
+- Project administration and management

 Rates are based on standard itineraries and are subject to fluctuations in flight and in-country costs.

-7. Does the SIF provide any funding for volunteers?
+11. Does the SIF provide any funding for volunteers?

 All volunteers are required to finance their own volunteer trips.

-This is because the Community Programmes projects focus on channelling resources to disadvantaged communities and directly addressing their immediate concerns.
+This is because the Community Programmes focus on channelling resources to disadvantaged communities and directly addressing their immediate concerns.
 By having volunteers to take care of their own costs, we are then able to focus resources on the communities.

 You may choose to raise funds publicly or privately among friends and family.
 Please check with the Commissioner of Charities and the Singapore Police Force for regulations pertaining to public fund-raising as well as applications for fund-raising permits should you choose to do so.

-8. Can I extend my stay beyond the volunteer trip?
+12. Can I extend my stay beyond the volunteer trip?

-9. What is the SIF's role in organising the volunteering trip?
+13. What is the SIF's role in organising the volunteering trip?

-11. Are the volunteering trips dangerous?
+14. Are the volunteering trips dangerous?

 There are inherent risks associated with overseas volunteering.
 The SIF will advise all volunteers on travel insurance coverage and necessary precautions in terms of personal medical needs and safety.
 As the SIF undertakes to provide a safe working environment to its fullest ability, volunteers are likewise required to take full responsibility of inherent risks when travelling and working at project sites.

-12. Will there be any certificates/acknowledgement for volunteering in Community Programmes?
+15. Will there be any certificates/acknowledgement for volunteering in Community Programmes?

 In addition, you will become part of the community of Singapore International Volunteers and get to enjoy privileges accorded to this community of volunteers.